-16.3 Creating an Alert Definition
+15.3 Creating an Alert Definition

-This section lists the various alert definition types you can create using the Alerts module in $\rm INFER^{\, {}^{\rm TM}}.$
+This section lists the various alert definition types you can create using the Alerts module in $INFER^{m}$.

-- 1. Creating an Alert Definition across multiple device templates: You can create a single alert definition that works across multiple device templates.
-When you create alert definitions for multiple device templates, ensure that the metrics or properties for the alert definition symptom is common across all the device templates that you have selected. - 2.
-Creating an alert definition for single device template with command definition (with arguments): You can create an alert definition for a single device template and select command definition (with arguments) that is executed when the alert is triggered. - 3.
-Creating an Alert Definition for devices in an Advanced Search Query: If you have saved an advanced search query for devices, you can create an alert definition for those devices that are part of that saved query. - 4.
-Creating a Threshold Alert Definition: You can also create a threshold alert definition for a single device template or across multiple device templates from the Console. - 5.
-Creating an Offline Alert Definition: You can create an offline alert definition from the Console to trigger device offline alerts if the Server does not receive metrics or system property values for a specified duration.
+- 1. Creating an Alert Definition across multiple asset templates: You can create a single alert definition that works across multiple asset templates.
+When you create alert definitions for multiple asset templates, ensure that the metrics or properties for the alert definition symptom is common across all the asset templates that you have selected. - 2.
+Creating an alert definition for single asset template with command definition (with arguments): You can create an alert definition for a single asset template and select command definition (with arguments) that is executed when the alert is triggered. - 3.
+Creating an Alert Definition for assets in an Advanced Search Query: If you have saved an advanced search query for assets, you can create an alert definition for those assets that are part of that saved query. - 4.
+Creating a Threshold Alert Definition: You can also create a threshold alert definition for a single asset template or across multiple asset templates from the Console. - 5.
+Creating an Offline Alert Definition: You can create an offline alert definition from the Console to trigger asset offline alerts if the Server does not receive metrics or system property values for a specified duration.

-Prerequisite: To create an alert definition in $INFER^{\text{TM}}$, you must have the CRE-ATE_ALERT_DEFINITION permission associated with the Organization Administrator Group, and perform the following steps:
+Prerequisite: To create an alert definition in INFER $^{\text{m}}$, you must have the CREATE_ALERT_DEFINITION permission associated with the Organization Administrator Group, and perform the following steps:

-- 1. On the INFER^m UI, navigate to Alerts & Notifications > Alert Definitions. - 2.
+- 1. On the INFERTM UI, navigate to Alerts & Notifications > Alert Definitions. - 2.
 Click CREATE.
 The Create Alert Definition wizard appears as shown below: